svn2github/lazarus-ccr/components/tvplanit/readme.txt

 4.3 Release 1.05

   misc - Add mORMot datastore
-  5103 - Add drag and drop of events within DayView
+  misc - Add drag and drop of events to DayView and WeekView misc - Add hint support to DayView, WeekView and MonthView